dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     additional user.conf or system.conf file is passed into the run_metplus.py to direct where output should be written.

-  * Running on HPC systems, check with your system admin to see if it has been configured as a module and how to load netCDF and Python modules.
+  * Running on HPC systems, check with the system admin to see if it has been configured as a module and how to load netCDF and Python modules.
 For NOAA and NCAR HPCs systems, please refer to the Existing Builds pages for instructions on how to load the METplus